langurmonkey/website-source/content/about.md

      alt="My photo"
      style="float: right; margin-left: 50px; width: 25%" />

 Since you are already here, I think a short introduction is in order.
 My name is **Toni Sagristà Sellés** and I am a computer scientist and M.Sc. in Astrophysics and Cosmology.
 I like computer graphics and visualization, astronomy, photography (sometimes), snowboarding, playing and watching football, drawing horribly, playing with my kids, and occasionally gaming.
-I sometimes use the aliases `jumpinglangur` and `langurmonkey`.
+I sometimes use the aliases `langurmonkey` and `jumpinglangur`.

 I'm currently working in the Gaia[^gaia] group of the Astronomisches Rechen-Institut[^ari] in Heidelberg, and doing research in scientific visualization in the Visual Computing Group[^viscomp] of the Interdisciplinary Center for Scientific Computing[^iwr], also in Heidelberg.